gausec/KingRailPopGen/analyses/ANGSD/NGSadmix.md

 ---

-### Let's do the same analysis this time with just the first scaffold
+### Let's do the same analysis this time with just the first 10 scaffolds
 &nbsp;

 #### 1. make a sites file to limit analysis